itobey/fddb-exporter/README.md

 -   Docker or Java to run the exporter

 ## Technology
 This is based on [Micronaut](https://micronaut.io/) with some [Spring Boot](https://spring.io/projects/spring-boot) flavours, just because I'm new to Micronaut and familiar with Spring Boot.
-I may rework something to base it entirely on Micronaut in the future - but for now, it just works.
+I may base it entirely on Micronaut in the future - but for now, it just works.
 As a database I use Postgres to save the gathered data, because I already had a Postgres running anyway.
 Feel free to change the persistence layer to suit your needs.

 ## How does it work?